Cisco Catalyst IW9167E Heavy Duty Access Point Data Sheet

 As you automate your processes and operations to increase safety and productivity, you also need to improve your situational awareness to control your systems.
 Moving assets involved in mission-critical applications, such as Automated Guided Vehicles (AGVs), Autonomous Mobile Robots (AMRs), and teleremote devices, require reliable wireless connectivity.
 And sometimes you need to extend your network where running fiber isn’t feasible or is too costly.

-One hardware device, two modes of operation: Protect your investment and evolve your wireless networks without the added cost of purchasing a new device.
-Simply update the software to run Wi-Fi 6 or Cisco URWB.
+One hardware device, three different technologies: Protect your investment and evolve your wireless networks without the added cost of purchasing a new device.
+Simply update the software to run Wi-Fi 6, WGB, or URWB.

 Heavy-duty design: IP67-rated, hardened to withstand shock, vibration, and extreme temperatures.
-Supports industrial protocols and industrial certifications (e.g. rail - EN50155).
+Supports industrial protocols and industrial certifications (e.g., the EN 50155 rail standard on the

 Licensing